Skip to main content

 Two practical red flags are easy to miss on spec sheets.
 One user reported that a layout change removed a key they relied on for window manager commands; map your top shortcuts before buying.
 Another user linked sharp palm-rest edges to wrist pain; if a short test creates wrist pressure, skip that model.

 Treat migration as a reversible trial, not a one-time jump.
-Keep your old board available for deadline work, move one layer at a time, and add the typical adaptation window after verification.
+Keep your old board available for deadline work, move one layer at a time, and verify any typical adaptation window from source records before using it.

 Choose a comfort-first prebuilt and keep layout change minimal.